patrickdappollonio/http-server/README.md

 * **Markdown support:** if a `README.md` or `readme.md` file is present in the directory during directory listing, it will be rendered as HTML.
 Additional support for GitHub-flavored markdown is also available.
 * **Fully air-gapped:** the directory listing feature is fully air-gapped, meaning that it does not require any external resources to be loaded.
 This is useful for environments where internet access is not available.
 * **Redirections support:** if a `_redirections` file exists in the target directory, it will be used to redirect requests to other locations.
 Learn about the syntax [in the docs](docs/redirections.md).
-* **TLS / HTTPS support:** serve content over HTTPS using your own certificate and key.
-Includes automatic HTTP-to-HTTPS redirects, certificate reload via SIGHUP or API, and a `/_/tls` metadata endpoint.
+* **TLS / HTTPS support:** serve content over HTTPS with automatic Let's Encrypt certificates or your own cert+key.
+Includes HTTP-to-HTTPS redirects, certificate reload via SIGHUP or API, and a `/_/tls` metadata endpoint.
 Learn more [in the docs](docs/tls.md).

 The app is available both as a standalone binary and as a Docker container image.